Restoring your property. Restoring your life.

-You may be surprised to hear that every home has some natural mold.
+Mold growth is a common problem that homeowners face in York.
+And, you may be surprised to hear that every home has some natural mold.
 The problem occurs when the mold grows.
 This can damage not only the structure of your home but can result in health issues as well.
 How much mold is too much, and specifically – what is the difference between mold restoration and mold remediation?

-Of course, these labels are helpful to understand, but it’s even more important that we understand when to use each mold removal tactic.
+Of course, these labels are helpful to understand, but it’s even more important that we understand when to use each mold removal and mold cleanup tactic.
 In this article, we are going to discuss mold restoration and remediation at length, including how to know which one you may need in your home.

 Signs of Mold